NiravGC/soilsensor/README.md

 > * bme680
 > * adafruit-ads1x15
 > * PyGithub

 > **Note:** the `sensing.py` script must be run in **Python 3** to function properly.

+For data collection, only `sensing.py` need to be run - `historic.py` can be used to view historic DarkSkies weather data in the case that the CSV has failed to populate certain weather cells (occurs in cases where there is a connection issue during sampling).

+### Data Analysis
+All data analysis has been conducted within the `Data Analysis.ipynb` Jupyter Notebook file and can be downloaded or viewed directly within Github.

+### Interface
+A sample interface for viewing up-to-date sample data is available at https://niravgc.github.io/soilsensor/.
+Files used to display this interface are contained within the `/docs` folder.